 In just four years, the Staffline had transformed from a regional temporary staff supplier into a national business.
 In 2004, it was floated on AIM - the London Stock Exchange’s international market for smaller, growing companies.
 When it was floated, Staffline had 21 branches and 33 on-site operations and it was providing 4,000 staff to nearly 400 clients including Sainsbury’s, Hozelock and Allied Bakeries.
 Andy Hogarth had successfully turned his vision into reality with our help, and he went on the become managing director and then CEO of this burgeoning business.

 After the IPO Andy and the internal team set up a plan to treble the size of the business, taking it to £120m sales and £3m profit in three years.
 By 2007 they had hit their sales target and exceeded their profit target.
 This put Staffline in a much better position when the recession hit in 2008.
 According to Andy, “We spent a lot of time looking at strategy and having said we never would, we started buying competitors on an earn-out model.
 That allowed us to build our client base much quicker than we were already.”
-In 2010 they launched their next plan, to treble the business size again, a target met by 2012, and in 2013 they launched the ‘burst a billion’ target to hit £1bn in revenue in 2017.
+In 2010 they launched their next plan, to treble the business size again, a target met by 2012, and in 2013 they launched the ‘burst a billion’ target to hit £1bn in revenue.